 A Toolpath is a series of coordinate locations that a cutting tool follows in the machining process.
 It is known as Roughing and Finishing, and a roughing toolpath removes material accurately and efficiently.

 The Finishing tool path finishes after roughing up the material and removing the last part of the material to complete the process.
 Toolpath capabilities make the performing machine better.

 There is a need for consistency, and that comes with toolpaths.
 They accommodate the needs of the material and the machine.
 High-speed toolpaths give you maximum performance, and the Pocket milling toolpath pushes volume.

 The feed rate also determines the results of your finish.
 When the tool is light, you experience stringers, rapid flank wear, built-up edge, and uneconomical.
 There is less chip control, poor surface finish, plastic deformation, high power consumption, chip welding, and hammering when it is too heavy.

 Depth of Cut

 When you optimize the depth of the cut, you reduce the number of cuts.
 Although the depth of cut has little impact on the tool, it has to be regulated.
-When it is too small, there is less chip control, vibration, more heat, which is uneconomical, and when the depth of cut is too deep, there is high power consumption and increased cutting forces.
+When it is too small, there is less chip control, vibration, and more heat, which is uneconomical, and when the cut is too deep, there is high power consumption and increased cutting forces.

-The cutting speed cannot be too high since that leads to rapid flank wear, poor surface finish, rapid crater wear, and plastic deformation.
+The cutting speed cannot be too high since that leads to rapid flank wear, poor surface finish, crater wear, and plastic deformation.
 The cutting speed determines the tool’s life, and an adjustment of the CNC speed gives you the best economy.

 When working on plastics, turn off the constant cutting speed.
-Manual control on the speed gives you better results since you are allowed to control the chips.
+Manual control of the speed gives you better results since you are allowed to control the chips.
 In addition, the chip load is increased by slowing the spindle or increasing the feed rate to thicken the chip.
 See our guide on How to Operate a CNC Lathe Machine.